ilidemi/hutel/README.md

 ## Methods
 * POST `/api/points` with point in the body adds a new point to the storage, validating it against corresponding tag
 * GET `/api/points` returns the entire storage contents
+* GET `/api/points?startDate=yyyy-mm-dd` returns all points that were added on or after specified date
 * PUT `/api/points` overwrites the entire storage, the body format is the same as result of the previous method; all points are validated against tags, if any single one doesn't pass validation, storage is not modified
+* PUT `/api/point/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` overwrites the point with specified id; the new point must include the same tag id as the old one